 How many hours you homeschool a week must take into consideration a myriad of factors.
 The age of the children, how many children you are teaching, the homeschool method or curriculum you are using, and last but not least – the rules of your state.

 Homeschooling attendance is almost exclusively determined by hours and not days, regardless of where you live.

 Typically, homeschooling parents engage in formal education lessons 2 – 3 hours per day during a 3 – 5 day homeschool week, totaling up to 15 hours a week.
-This number does not take into account the learning activities a parent engages in with children that are not traditional academic lessons.
+This number doesn’t take into account the learning activities a parent engages in with children that are not traditional academic lessons.

 I help homeschool three of my grandchildren.
 Because they are all very young, I opt for 20 to 25 minute traditional academic learning sessions followed by forest schooling or vocational learning time on our farm.

 Sitting still all day is never on our agenda so the time it takes to transition from one activity to another is always factored into the homeschool hours for the week.

 It is common for five and six year old children to homeschool for two hours a day.
 Sometimes, those hours are engaged in all at once, and other parents opt to split the instructional hours throughout the day.